yjumpzhighy/vlm-action/training/README.md

           optimizer = DeepSpeedZeRoOffload()

-# 3. deepspeed stage2
+  ## 3.deepspeed stage2
   Stage 1,2 focus on segment model gradients and optimizer states.
 Idealy, each process (GPU) keeps partial of the
   gradients and optimizer states, and do broadcast when necessary, to reduce the GPU memory usage.
   Also, cpu offload is supported as well.

   In the optimizer, params_group will be segmented, thus each process keeps current belonging parameters and delete
   the rest.
 This strategy ensure only current part of gradient will be calcuated and stored, same with the optimzier
   states.

         #in each optimizer.param_groups, perform round_robin distribute. for examaple, to partition into n parts:
         #usually n is the world_size (usually gpus) in the group